COMPARISON

 How is Iron Suite Different from Dynamsoft Capture Vision

-• Generalist vs specialist: Iron Suite covers PDF, Word, Excel, PowerPoint, Print, ZIP, WebScraper alongside OCR and Barcode; Capture Vision covers only capture/recognition.
+• Iron Suite covers PDF, Word, Excel, PowerPoint, Print, ZIP, and WebScraper alongside OCR, Barcode, and QR, whereas Capture Vision covers capture and recognition only.

-• Perpetual public pricing vs subscription: Iron Suite is from $liteLicense perpetual with no annual renewal required for continued use; Capture Vision is annual subscription per-device or per-instance.
+• Perpetual public pricing vs subscription: Iron Suite is from $2,998 perpetual with no annual renewal required for continued use; Capture Vision is annual subscription per-device or per-instance.

 • Per-developer vs per-device: Iron Suite is per-developer with royalty-free server deployment; Capture Vision charges per deployed device or instance.